decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-01-28-early-stopping-lower bounds.md

  \end{align}
 $$

-* *Exercise*: devise a protocol that stops early in one round for $t=1$ and the crash model $\mathcal{C}$ where parties can choose the order they send messages in each round.
+* *Exercise*: devise a protocol that stops early in one round for $t=1$ and the crash model $ES-C-C$ where parties can choose the order they send messages in each round.
 That is, show that if there are no faults and parties can choose to send messages in different orders depending on their state, they can complete the protocol after one round in all error free executions.
 Note that your protocol has to deal with the case that some party terminated early because it did not see faults, but others might continue running because they did.